LUNA LARA LEXUS

 At the time of adoption you will receive an adoption pack containing the animal’s vaccination card, medical record, health assessments, behaviour assessments and any other relevant paperwork relating to that animal.
 The micro-chip will be registered to your details and the adoption form will be completed.
 All animals are given a health check by our Rehoming Co-ordinator before leaving our care.

-Two weeks after adopting your animal you will receive a phone call from our Rehoming Co-ordinator to check that the animal is settling in well and to help with any problems that might have been experienced.
+Within the first couple of weeks of adoption, our Rehoming Co-ordinator will be in touch to check that the animal is settling in well and to help with any problems that might have been experienced.
+We are here to support our adopters as best we can to ensure a successful adoption.

 Adoption Fees: Dogs (£115), Puppies (£135), Cats (£65), Kittens (£90)